h38464874b/Algebraic-Geometry-Hartshorne/README.md

-## Solutions to Selected Exercises from *Algebraic Geometry* by Robin Hartshorne

 I am a student at the University of Arizona.

 This repository contains my solutions to selected exercises from *Algebraic Geometry* by Robin Hartshorne.
-To be safe, don't quote me!

-# 📂 List of Exercises for each Chapter
+Don't quote me on anything!

 # Chapter 1
 - 1.2, 1.3, 1.6, 1.7, 1.8, 1.9, 1.10
 - 2.1, 2.2, 2.4, 2.5, 2.6, 2.7, 2.8, 2.12, 2.14, 2.15,